1123/learn-kafka-courses/README.md

 The topic names indicate whether they are used as input or output topics for the exercises.

 Topics are prefixed by your participant name, such that the participants of this course do not interfere with each other.
-The participant name is read from the environment variable "PARTICIPANT\_NAME".
+The participant name is read from the property `participant.name` in the properties file.

-To set your participant name on Unix or Linux systems run "export PARTICIPANT\_NAME=your-name".
-If this environment variable is not set, an exception will be thrown.

 ## Running the exercises